 Directors, officers, employees and contractors are granted options to purchase common shares under the Company's Stock Option Plan.
-This plan and its terms and outstanding balance are disclosed in Note 8(c) to the consolidated financial statements for the year ended December 31, 2023.
+This plan and its terms and outstanding balance are disclosed in Note 8(c) to the condensed consolidated interim financial statements for the three-month period ended March 31, 2024.